 Exploring the outdoors

-The Vale of Glamorgan has a renowned coastline but also many beautiful gardens, parks and green spaces that it is equally proud of.
+The Vale of Glamorgan has a renowned coastline, and also many beautiful gardens, parks and green spaces that it is equally proud of.
 Dyffryn House and Gardens, a National Trust property, has stunning gardens and also the magnificent Dyffryn House itself.
-The lesser-known Slade Farm Gardens is open to the public with beautiful gardens and set right on the spectacular Glamorgan Heritage Coast.
+The lesser-known but equally beautiful Slade Farm Gardens is set right on the spectacular Glamorgan Heritage Coast.
 Just a few minutes from Slade Gardens is the wonderful Dunraven Gardens.
-Fonmon Castle was built in the 12th century and is open for tours and visits to their gorgeous gardens.
+Alternatively, the 12th century Fonmon Castle is open for tours and visits to their gorgeous gardens.
 Visit the Vales' Parks and Gardens page has more ideas for a great day out.

-Porthkerry Country Park has 220 acres of woods and meadowland with great walks, backing on to a pebbly beach and is home to an iconic Viaduct.
+Porthkerry Country Park has 220 acres of woods and meadowland with great walks.
+It backs on to a pebbly beach and is home to an iconic viaduct.
 Cosmeston Lakes and Country Park is a mixture of countryside, activity adventures and history.
 It's home to Cosmeston Medieval Village where you can step back in time to the 14th century.
 There is a café and parking at both parks and dogs are welcome all year round.

 If you fancy something maybe a bit more unexpected for Wales, how about a wine tour?
 Nestled in the countryside are two beautiful, award winning vineyards, Llanerch Vineyard and Glyndwr Vineyard, both offering wine tours and tastings.

 Everyone benefits from a few days away, even our four-legged friends.
 There are loads of ideas on the Paws in the Vale website where you and your hounds will be made to feel welcome, and on top of that we have fantastic beaches and countryside walks for the perfect break.